pytest-dev/pytest/CONTRIBUTING.rst

     $ git clone git@github.com:YOUR_GITHUB_USERNAME/pytest.git
     $ cd pytest
-    $ git checkout 2.8.X   # if you want to fix a bug for the pytest-2.8 series
+    # now, to fix a bug create your own branch off "master":

-    $ git checkout master  # if you want to add a feature bound for the next minor release
+        $ git checkout master -b your-bugfix-branch-name

+    # or to instead add a feature create your own branch off "features":

-    $ git branch your-branch-name  # your feature/bugfix branch
+        $ git checkout features -b your-feature-branch-name

+   Given we have "macro.minor.micro" version numbers, bugfixes will usually be released in micro releases whereas features will be released in minor releases and incompatible changes in major releases.

    If you need some help with Git, follow this quick start
    guide: https://git.wiki.kernel.org/index.php/QuickStart